-Also, it's important to adjust that hose weight so it’s sitting at the end of the first length of hose, the leader hose.
+Also, it's important to adjust that hose weight so it’s sitting at the end of the first length of the hose, the leader hose.

 If your pool cleaner flips over, use the pool pulse to check the correct suction flow and check the swivel on the cleaner to clear any jams.

-If you live in a high leaf area, or an area which has large debris such as gum nuts, you should consider a Polaris pool cleaner.
+If you live in a high leaf area, or an area that has large debris such as gum nuts, you should consider a Polaris pool cleaner.
 A Polaris will pick up any large debris the suction cleaner will have difficulty with.

 If you are still having problems after referring to your manual and troubleshooting your cleaner, it may be possible that the cleaner is not suitable for your pool.

-Always ensure that you disconnect your Zodiac pool cleaner before back washing your filter.
+Always ensure that you disconnect your Zodiac pool cleaner before backwashing your filter.

 So let's just recap on those points again.